bryancort/haskins/experiments/myers_a40_2/README.txt

 current trial completes.
 Once all trials in the run have been presented, the program will exit.
 To start the next run, again double click the A40_2_EXP shortcut and select the next run.

-Behavioral data is stored in myers_a40_2/data as [FNAME PATTERN HERE].
-The data is saved in a 'running' save file after each trial, and data for the whole run is saved after that run successfully completes.
+Behavioral data is stored in myers_a40_2/data.
+Data is saved written to a 'raw' file first, and then reformatted to a more readable structure after each run.
+Primary data (saved after the each run completes successfully) is saved in the top level myers_a40_2/data directory as SubjID_run#_DateTime.txt.
+Behavioral data is also saved after each trial to a backup file named backup_SubjID_run#_DateTime.txt.
 This means that there should be 2 full data files for each full run, and one partial data file (containing only the trials that were run before the experiment terminated) for partial runs.
+For any formatted file (SubjID_run#_DateTime.txt or backup_SubjID_run#_DateTime.txt)